Publish Your Invention into the Public Domain and Secure Prior Art Recognition

 Browse Published Defensive Disclosures

-Explore a growing repository of legally recognized prior art, ensuring innovation remains accessible and unpatentable by competitors.
-Each disclosure is timestamped, indexed, and discoverable by patent examiners worldwide.
+Explore a trusted repository of prior art publications, designed to keep innovation accessible and unpatentable by competitors.
+Each disclosure is time-stamped, indexed, and visible to patent examiners worldwide.

 Automatically Determining Missing Product Attributes Using a Large Language Model Automatical